boisgera/bitstream/mkdocs/installation.md

 --------------------------------------------------------------------------------

 !!! warning
-    Wish does not support Python 3.
+    bitstream does not support Python 3.

 If you want to install bitstream (for Python 2) but `pip` refers to your Python 3 interpreter